-2. The Diamond OLG model In the Diamond OLG model, based on a life-cycle theory of saving, we again arrive at the formula $r^ = f'(\tilde{k}^) - \delta$.
+- 2. The Diamond OLG model In the Diamond OLG model, based on a life-cycle theory of saving, we again arrive at the formula $r^ = f'(\tilde{k}^) \delta$.
 Like in the Solow model, the long-run rate of return thus depends on the aggregate production function and on \tilde{k}^ .
 But now there is a logically complete theory about how \tilde{k}^ is determined.
 In the Diamond model \tilde{k}^ depends in a complicated way on the lifetime utility function and the aggregate production function.
-The steady state of a well-behaved Diamond model will nevertheless have the same qualitative property as indicated in (3).

-3. The Ramsey model Like the Solow and Diamond models, the Ramsey model implies that $r_t = f'(\tilde{k}t) - \delta$ for all t.
+The steady state of a well-behaved Diamond model will nevertheless have the same qualitative property as indicated in (3). - 3.
+The Ramsey model Like the Solow and Diamond models, the Ramsey model implies that $r_t = f'(\tilde{k}t) \delta$ for all t.
 But unlike in the Solow and Diamond models, the net marginal productivity of capital now converges in the long run to a specific value given by the modified golden rule formula.
 In a continuous time framework this formula says:

-$$r^ = \rho + \theta g, \tag{4}$$
+$$r^ = \rho + \theta g,\tag{4}$$

 where the new parameter, θ , is the (absolute) elasticity of marginal utility of consumption.
 Because the Ramsey model is a representative agent model, the Keynes-Ramsey rule holds not only at the individual level, but also at the aggregate level.
 This is what gives rise to this simple formula for r^ .
 Here there is no role for n, only for g.
 On the other hand, there is an alternative specification of the Ramsey model, namely the "average utilitarianism" specification.
 In this version of the model, we get $r^ = f'(\tilde{k}^) - \delta = \rho + n + \theta g$, so that not only a lower g, but also a lower n implies lower r^ .

-Also the Sidrauski model, i.e., the monetary Ramsey model of Chapter 17, results in the modified golden rule formula.1
+Also the Sidrauski model, i.e., the monetary Ramsey model of Chapter 17, results in the modified golden rule formula (4).

-4. Blanchard's OLG model A continuous time OLG model with emphasis on lifecycle aspects is Blanchard's model, Blanchard (1985).
+4. Blanchard's OLG model A continuous time OLG model, and thereby a model emphasizing life-cycle aspects of economic behavior, is developed in Blanchard (1985).
 In that model the net marginal productivity of capital adjusts to a value where, in addition to the production function, technology growth, and preference parameters, also demographic parameters, like birth rate, death rate, and retirement rate, play a role.
 One of the results is that when $\theta = 1$, where λ is the retirement rate (reflecting how early in life the "average" person retire from the labor market) and b is the (crude) birth rate.
+More precisely, we get where the partial derivatives have the sign structure (+, +, ?, +, ?, ?).
 The population growth rate is the difference between the birth rate, b, and the (crude) mortality rate, m, so that n = b - m.
 The qualitative property indicated in (3) becomes conditional.
 It still holds if the fall in n reflects a lower b, but not necessarily if it reflects a higher m.